matloff/fastBigStat/README.md

 # fastBigStat

 A fast introduction to asymptotic normality of statistical estimators.
-Includes the necessary material on multivariate distributions.
+Includes the necessary support material on random vectors and the multivariate normal (Gaussian) distribution family..

 See also [my fast introduction to statistics](https://github.com/matloff/fastStat).

 Author: Norm Matloff, UC Davis;